Jordana-GC/Project-BattleBot/Physical-Maze/README.md

-Project Dodelido
+Project MilfyWay

-This README is for the robot Dodelido, it details all of the robots functions and sections of testing code.
+This README is for the robot MilfyWay, it details all of the robots functions and sections of testing code.

 Authors: